MISP/misp-rfc/misp-core-format/raw.md

 #### to\_ids

 to\_ids represents whether the attribute is meant to be actionable.
+Actionable defined attributes that can be used in automated processes as a pattern for detection in Local or Network Intrusion Detection System, log analysis tools or even filtering mechanisms.

 to\_ids is represented as a JSON boolean. to\_ids **MUST** be present.